pulumiverse/.github/governance/articles-of-association.md

 Contributors are the core of Pulumiverse.
 To become a contributor, all you have to do is open an issue(s) or pull request(s).
-Contributors can earn voting rights by either becoming a member of the Open Source Initiative or submitting more than ten contributions collectively across Pulumiverse repositories each year.
+Contributors can earn voting rights by either becoming a member of the Open Source Initiative, submitting more than ten contributions collectively across Pulumiverse GitHub organization repositories annually, or being an active maintainer of a repository in the Pulumiverse GitHub organization.
 Voting rights are only made valid by being added to the membership roster (feel free to open a pull request).